 Then, use the “Subtitle options” selectors to style your subtitle text:

-- Font size: Make your text larger or smaller so that it takes up less of the screen
+- Font size: Make your text larger or smaller so that it takes up less of the screen.
+Apply bold or italic styling.

 - Font color: Change the text from white to black or another color.

 - Position: Move the subtitles to the top, center, or bottom of video.
-You can also choose left, right, or center alignment.
+You can also choose left, right, or center alignment and move the subtitles up and down.

 - Background: Add a semi-opaque background, an outline, or a full stripe to make the text more readable on the video.